'Why Jahmyr Gibbs?'

 Concerns & areas of development

 With the way the NFL is trending, size is not a concern of mine in terms of durability, however low red-zone usage is an area where I can see Gibbs getting phased out.
 When you watch Alabama play this past season the closer they got to the goal-line, the more likely it was that Gibbs was not on the field.
-He's almost too good of an in-space player to let that be a high-volume part of his game similar to Swift & Williams in Detroit.
+He's almost too good of an in-space player to let that be a high-volume part of his game similar to Swift & Williams in Detroit in 2022.